verma-kunal/ci-cd-gitlab-argo/README.md

 # Go REST API

-This is a simple REST API using Go and Gin Web Framework.
+This is a simple REST API using Go and Gin Web Framework!